Trillion dollar IT trade deal on a knife-edge at the WTO

 The accord would reduce tariffs on such products as medical equipment, GPS devices, video games consoles and next-generation semiconductors, cutting more than 200 tariff lines to zero.

-"We have in front of us the most far reaching market access package made in the WTO since 1996, worth more than 1 trillion euros of world trade," European Union Ambassador Angelos Pangratis, chair of the talks, said on Thursday.
+"We have in front of us the most far reaching market access package made in the WTO since 1996, worth more than 1 trillion euros (788 billion pounds) of world trade," European Union Ambassador Angelos Pangratis, chair of the talks, said on Thursday.

-"However, while the finalization of the negotiations appears certainly within reach, there is still some distance, small compared with the long way we have already gone, which needs to be bridged," he told envoys in the WTO's General Council.

 Some delegations needed to consult their ministries, but the deal needed to be done on Friday or not at all, Pangratis said.
 "Later it will not be easier, rather the contrary.
 Now is the moment."